 Overview

-Quintin Lindsmith is a partner and chair of Bricker Graydon's Litigation group.
-He has a national litigation practice and represents clients in complex commercial litigation matters, including insurance industry litigation, insurance product litigation, class action defense, bankruptcy litigation, estates and trusts, health care, employment discrimination, banking, and election law litigation.
+Prior to becoming General Counsel in 2023, Quintin was a partner in Bricker Graydon’s Litigation Group and was past chair of that group.
+He had a national litigation practice and represented clients in complex commercial litigation matters, including insurance industry litigation, insurance product litigation, class action defense, bankruptcy litigation, estates and trusts litigation, health care litigation, employment discrimination, banking, and election law litigation.

 Education